MDIL-SNU/SPINNER/docs/outputs/outputs.rst

 4.2 Structure files
 ===================

- - :code:`POSCARs`: gathered structures before relaxation
+ - :code:`POSCARs`: gathered structures before relaxation.
- - :code:`CONTCARs`: relaxed structures
+ - :code:`CONTCARs`: gathered structures after relaxattion.

 4.3 Time log
 ============
- - :code:`timelog`: log file containing information of time
+ - :code:`timelog`: log file containing information of time.
- - :code:`specific_time`: log file containing time information of each core used in the calculation
+ - :code:`specific_time`: log file containing time information of each core used in the calculation.

 4.4 Input information
 =====================

- - :code:`input.yaml`: total input used in the calculation
+ - :code:`input.yaml`: total input used in the calculation.
- - :code:`potential`: potential lfile used in the calculation
+ - :code:`potential`: potential file used in the calculation.

 4.5 Etc output files
 ====================

- - :code:`ave_atomic_e`: average atomic enegy of each element (used in the crossover algorithm)
+ - :code:`ave_atomic_e`: average atomic enegy of each element (used in the crossover algorithm).
  - :code:`distance_info`: similarity distance information:
    format: (generation) (population1) (population2) (distance)
  - :code:`random_structure_log`: information of generation time and spacegroup (space group of initial structure not the final structure) of random structure.